djayanna/plugin-worker-skills/README.md

 cd serverless
 cp .env.example .env
 ```
-Edit `.env` and set the `WORKSPACE_SID` variable to your Twilio TaskRouter Workspace Sid.
+Edit `.env` and set the `WORKSPACE_SID` (Twilio TaskRouter Workspace Sid),, `RETRY_COUNT` (number of times to retry when there is a conflict or error when updating worker attributes).
 Next, deploy the Serverless functions:

 ```bash
 cd serverless